-When it comes to credit scores, the FICO credit scoring model is the model used by the majority of banks and by those that grant credit.
+When it comes to the factors of credit scores, the FICO credit scoring model is the model used by the majority of banks and by those that grant credit.
 The score range for FICO is from 300 to 850, with a higher the score, the better.

 A consumer has three FICO scores, with one coming from each credit report provided by the three major credit bureaus.
 These three bureaus are TransUnion, Experian, and Equifax.
 Each of these bureaus will report a slightly different score, but all should give a good representation of your credit history.

 Payment History – 35 percent

 Your payment history is the most important Fico credit score factor.
 This section focuses on whether or not you can be trusted to repay money that is lent to you.

 Paying your bills late has a negative effect on your score.
 With the FICO credit scoring model, the number of days you are late to pay your bills will determine how much of an impact it will have on your score.
 If you were 30 days late, the negative impact would be less than if you were 60 or 90 days late.

 If you have any collections, debt settlements, bankruptcies, charge offs, liens, foreclosures, or judgments against you, these will damage your credit score worse than a simple late payment would.

 In all situations, the older the event, the less likely it will impact your FICO credit score.
 Your best bet is to have as good of a payment history as possible.

 Amounts Owed / Credit Utilization – 30 percent

 The amount of available credit you are currently using is the second most important FICO credit score factor.